grantjenks/python-wordsegment/docs/api.rst

    :module: wordsegment

     Mapping of (unigram, count) pairs.
-    Loaded from the file 'wordsegment_data/unigrams.txt'.
+    Loaded from the file 'wordsegment/unigrams.txt'.

 .. py:data:: BIGRAMS
    :module: wordsegment

     Mapping of (bigram, count) pairs.
     Bigram keys are joined by a space.
-    Loaded from the file 'wordsegment_data/bigrams.txt'.
+    Loaded from the file 'wordsegment/bigrams.txt'.

-.. py:data:: TOTAL
-   :module: wordsegment

-    Total number of unigrams in the corpus.
-    Need not match `sum(UNIGRAMS.values())`.
-    Defaults to 1,024,908,267,229.